 Costs for advertising are expensed as incurred.
-Advertising costs charged to expense were approximately \$31 and \$25 during the years ended December 31, 2022, and 2021, respectively.
+Advertising costs charged to expense were approximately \$27 and \$31 during the years ended December 31, 2023, and 2022, respectively, and are included in 'Other noninterest expense.'

 Income taxes

 The provision for income taxes is based on income and expenses as reported for consolidated financial statement purposes using the "asset and liability method" for accounting for deferred taxes.
 Deferred tax assets and liabilities result from tax credits and differences between the financial statement carrying amounts and the tax bases of assets and liabilities, and are reflected at currently enacted income tax rates applicable to the period in which the deferred tax assets or liabilities are expected to be realized or settled.
 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 As changes in tax laws or rates are enacted, deferred tax assets and liabilities are adjusted through the provision for income taxes.